Skip to content

 Downloads split into two paths depending on the content type.

-Exports and asset playback — presigned URL, direct to R2
+Exports — presigned URL, direct to R2

 # Request download URL for an export